vaibhavsagar/resume/README.md

 ### Systems Administration

 I have resolved technical issues related to desktop and laptop computers, printers, and networks.
-I also have some experience with Active Directory and Exchange administration.
+I also have experience with Active Directory and Exchange administration.

 ### Languages